HilkoLantinga/duco_ventilation_sun_control/README.md

 ## Known Issues / Limitations

-* Work in progress wait for a release. v1 support expected in a couple weeks, v2 following later.
+* Work in progress, please wait for a release. v1 support expected in a couple weeks, v2 following later.
 * Setting IP configuration parameters (Static IP, Netmask, Gateway) via Home Assistant is complex due to API differences and potential network disruption.
 Use the device's own interface for network setup.

 ## Troubleshooting